john-starry/magic-miko/README.md

 # Magic Miko

-Magic miko is a new programming language.
+Magic miko is a new programming language that used by NPC and Player.